RTEMS/rtems-docs/eng/req-eng.rst

 Test procedures shall be executed by the Qualification Toolchain.

-.. topic:: Doorstop

 The test procedure items shall have the following attribute
 specializations:

 type
     The type value shall be *test-procedure*.

 text
     The purpose of this test procedure.

 platform
     There shall be links to validation platform requirements.

 steps
     The test procedure steps.
 Could be a list of key-value pairs.
 The key is the step name and the value is a description of the actions performed in this step.

 .. _ReqEngTestSuite: